-Despite my recent positive reviews, I’m not the biggest fan of Bluetooth headphones.
+Despite my positive reviews, I’m not a fan of Bluetooth headphones.
 Don’t get me wrong: even an old curmudgeon like myself can see the convenience afforded by wireless audio, but I’m not about to let go of my wired cans anytime soon.

 My view basically boils down to the fact that I’m not comfortable with choosing convenience over reliability and quality… ever.
 Bluetooth headphones are often the disposable point and shoot of audio, the K-cup machine, the IKEA living room set.
 Sure, all those things appear to get the job done: but well?
 Not often.